Support on release

 We can help with a whole range of things, by using our links to support people around what they need.
 This depends on the person, but typically may involve housing, benefits, sorting out a script, going to probation, getting ID/a bank account, attending other appointments for more specialist help.

-We connect to several Approved Premises (hostels for people seen as having a higher risk) to support the people in there.
+We connect to the Greater Manchester Approved Premises (hostels for people seen as having a higher risk) to support the people in there.

-We also hold groups 3 x weekly which anyone is welcome to attend.
+We hold groups weekly which anyone are welcome to attend.

 - Finding a direction towards a life of meaning and purpose.